 Christmas in Strobl, Austria

 Many also sell handicrafts and Christmas ornaments.
-Little ones like visiting the small flock of sheep on sight, and groups of musicians can often be heard singing carols.
+Little ones like visiting the small flock of sheep on site and groups of musicians can often be heard singing carols.
 Log fires offer places to stop and warm up.

 Christmas in St. Wolfgang, Austria

-Christmas angels – usually local teenage girls – visit the Christmas market to add to the spirit, and small bands perform Christmas carols throughout the season.
+Christmas angels, usually local teenage girls, visit the Christmas market to add to the spirit, and small bands perform Christmas carols throughout the season.

-On Mondays, St. Wolfgang offers guided walks along the ancient pilgrim way over Falkenstein Rock, which is lit by torches and lanterns.
-Christmas in Austria is refreshingly sweet, with an emphasis on the simple pleasures of being together with friends and family.
+On Mondays, St. Wolfgang offers guided walks along the ancient pilgrimage way over Falkenstein Rock, which is lit by torches and lanterns.

+Christmas in Austria is refreshingly authentic, with an emphasis on the simple pleasures of being together with friends and family.
 Add to that Christmas markets filled with twinkling lights, baked sweets and the sound of Christmas carols and you have a holiday experience that is unforgettable.

-The Christmas market in the village of St. Wolfgang, Austria.
 Photo by Austria Tourist Office

 Lake Wolfgangsee Advent Cruises: Start your tour in St. Gilgen, which is a 45-minute drive from Salzburg.
 After time in St. Gilgen, you can board the ferry to visit Strobl and St. Wolfgang.